-Making a speech can be the most scariest thing to do.
+Making a confident speech can be the scariest thing to do.
 There are many times in your life when you have to make one.
 At your college, University, at a wedding or even for a sales pitch at work.
 If you are confident when you make a speech, the whole process will be so much easier.

 Remember that everybody is nervous before making a speech.
 But this level of nervousness is dependent on what you have done before the speech.

 This is my personal favourite.
 In my speeches, one of my main objectives is to make people laugh.
 Not only does it engage the audience, it also relaxes you.
 If people laugh, you feel like they are on your side.
 You feel calmer inside, and the process of delivering a speech does not seem so bad.
 If they do not laugh, don’t worry.
 Your jokes are just not as good as mine 🙂

 2) Practice And Be Prepared

 This goes without saying, but it is amazing how many people do not practice and think “it will be ok on the day/night”.
 It will not be ok on the day/night.
 People will see that you have not practiced as you stumble and grope for words that you can not remember.

 Practice involves saying the speech over and over again to friends, family, the family dog and yourself in a mirror.
 You need to get to the point where you know the speech by heart, and you can deliver it without notes.
 Nothing is more distracting than a speaker who looks at his notes.
 Or who drops a note on the floor and goes blank?